How to Unprotect a Workbook in Excel (5 Methods)

 Frequently Asked Questions

-• Excel 2010 and later versions: Press Alt + R, followed by G, and then U.
+• Excel 2010 and Later Versions: Press Alt + R, followed by G, and then U.

 • Excel 2007: Press Alt + R, followed by U.

-• Excel 2003 and earlier versions: Press Alt + T, followed by P. Then, press U.
+• Excel 2003 and Earlier Versions: Press Alt + T, followed by P. Then, press U.

-2. What are the workbook protection types in Excel?
+2. What Are the Workbook Protection Types in Excel?

 A workbook can be protected at the file or worksheet level in Excel.
-Excel provides three levels of password protection: password protection for opening files, password protection for changing data, and password protection for adding, deleting, or hiding worksheets.
+Excel provides three levels of password protection:

 Key Takeaways from the Article

-• Also showed how to unprotect an Excel worksheet.
+• Unprotecting an Excel worksheet.

 Unprotect Workbook in Excel: Knowledge Hub